yoshuawuyts/knowledge/biz/scrum.md

 - create a list of stuff that needs to be done today, and work down the list
 - create a list of stuff that's been done today, post this at the end of the day / the next standup
+- create a list of stuff that needs to be done tomorrow, and as you hit blocks write down todos for the next day